Hussain ibn Ali and Yazid, Please Elaborate

 In fact, to me, the resistance and death of Hussain and some of the members of his family and companions in Karbala also served as a Hujjah (clear reasoning) on why Hussain did not consider Yazid and his system and what would be resulted from that system, to be legitimate according to the values of Islam.
 This is why I consider his death to be martyrdom (Shahadah).

-May God bless Hussain and be satisfied with those who sincerely defended him and his cause.
+May God be satisfied with those who sincerely defended Hussain, the pious grandson of the prophet (pbuh), and his cause.